tutorgen/hpit_services/README.md

 `sudo apt-get update # Find out about the files in our repository`

 `sudo apt-get install neo4j # Install Neo4j, community edition`

-#####Couchbase
-HPIT utilizes Couchbase Community Edition as a caching layer.
-Visit http://www.couchbase.com/download for install instructions, summarized below:
-* Download the package for 32-bit or 64-bit Ubuntu, depending on your system.
-* Use dpkg with sudo, for example, `sudo dpkg -i couchbase-server-enterprise_2.5.1_x86_64.deb`.
-* After installing, go to http://localhost:8091/index.html to configure Couchbase.

 ####NodeJS
 HPIT uses CoffeeScript and LESS for its front end, which requires NodeJS.
 We recommend installing